dbierer/php-class-notes/zff-ii-nov-2017.md

   check for compatibility issues between your OS, vagrant and VirtualBox
 * Events\Controller\SignupController should NOT have ServiceLocatorAwareInterface!
 * Doctrine Lab: PLEASE change modules/Doctrine/config/module.config.php::router=>routes=>events to router=>routes=>doctrine
+* Guestbook: no ability to upload an avatar during registration!!!

 ## ERRATA
 * http://localhost:9999/#/3/23: delegator assignment needs to be array